miifrommera/boxxy-website/content/how-it-works.md

 ---

+## Resume Session

+Boxxy supports a stateless =Resume Session= model that allows you to restore any of your last 10 active sessions—or any session you've explicitly pinned—into any terminal pane.

+### Stateless Resumption
+Unlike other AI tools that rely on provider-side "Threads," Boxxy stores your entire conversation history locally in its SQLite database.
+When you use `/resume`:
+- **Rehydration:** Boxxy loads the previous messages and "cleans" them of transient data (like old terminal snapshots).
+- **Visual Logs:** Your entire sidebar history—diagnoses, proposed actions, and tool results—is re-rendered instantly.
+- **Environment Sync:** Boxxy attempts to restore the terminal's =Working Directory= and re-activates any pending scheduled tasks.

+### Switching Brains on the Fly
+Because Boxxy's resumption is stateless, you can start a session with one model (e.g., "Gemini 3.1" ) and resume it with another (e.g., "Claude 4.6").
+The new model simply reads the previous exchange and continues as if it were there all along.

+### Persistent Analytics
+Resuming a session also restores its =Cumulative Context Analytics=.
+Your sidebar will accurately reflect the total token spend for the entire life of that session, even if you've switched model providers or restarted the application.

+---

 ## Toolbox

 Think of the **Toolbox** as the agent's set of "superpowers."
 Instead of the AI simply guessing and typing commands into your terminal, it uses a library of highly reliable, structured tools to interact with your computer.